pierreclauss/evry-gra-2024/workshop3.md

 This workshop is the third of my course on Asset Management dedicated to structured portfolios with an objective of capital insurance.
 I present some tools to insure portfolios and study their risks and performances.
+Impacts could change according to the sensitivity of their parameters.